South Carolina, Georgia face renewed threat of flash flooding after record rains slam Charleston

 (FOX Weather)

-Flood Watches remain in effect Saturday for much of southeast Georgia and South Carolina, including Charleston, which Friday broke its daily rainfall record set in 2008.
+Flood Watches were effect for much of Georgia and southern South Carolina, including Charleston, which Friday broke its daily rainfall record set in 2008.
 The city received 4.16 inches of rain, of which 2.25 inches fell in just a half hour.

 FLOOD WATCH, WARNING AND EMERGENCY: HERE ARE THE DIFFERENCES THAT COULD SAVE YOUR LIFE